Expert writing, ChatGPT-like tools and originality

 Regarding the latter, the question of how to grade a thesis should per se be separated from the purpose of writing a thesis, just like law enforcement and law making are are per se different.

 Regarding the former, the purpose of writing the thesis is often believed in lying in the thesis as “product”, i.e., in the text in the above figure you can hold in your hand.
 And often, especially in engineering disciplines, the thesis is a valuable artifact, the outcome of a project as such.
-But this point of view ignores a very important aspect – and I would like to think the actual core aspect –, namely writing the thesis lies in the experience, practice and demonstration of the thinking-writing loop, i.e., in the left part of the above figure, not in the right part.
+But this point of view ignores a very important aspect – and I would like to think the actual core aspect –, namely writing the thesis lies in the experience, practice and demonstration of the thinking-writing ability, i.e., in the left part of the above figure, not in the right part.

 It is a thinking technique to be learned and trained and is useful far beyond academia.
 Writing a thesis fulfills many purposes, this is one of it.